Incapacity Benefit is being replaced with Employment and Support Allowance (ESA).

 If your circumstances change

-Tell the Jobcentre Plus office dealing with your claim if your circumstances change - this can affect how much you get.
+Tell the Jobcentre Plus (external link) office dealing with your claim if your circumstances change - this can affect how much you get.

 You must also tell them if you start any kind of permitted work.